simosund/bpf-examples/pping_mwe/README.md

   down from 599k to 381k processed instructions), but is not enough to get the tc program down to under 1 million processed instructions.

+## Solutions
+There are a few simple solutions that can be employed for now, however as the program grows more complex in the future this problem might reappear.

+- Separate the two BPF programs into different files again.
+The main drawback with this is that it makes the loading slight more complicated and requires reverting back to multiple files for the BPF code.

+- Reduce the maximum number of IPv6 extensions parsed (i.e. lower `IPV6_EXT_MAX_CHAIN`).
+From what I've gathered IPv6 extensions are very unusual in the wild, so reducing the number of extensions parsed to ex 3 should not be much of a limitation.

+- Reduce the maximum number of TCP options parsed (i.e. lower `MAX_TCP_OPTIONS`).
+I think it's quite unusual with packets that would require 10 options to be parsed to find the TCP timestamp.
+However, while 10 "actual" options are very unlikely, the "NOP" option may be used for alignment of other options and may therefore add a bit to the count.

 ## Files
 - **pping_kern.c:** The "standalone" (except all the linux and libbpf